Mark & Lynne and Hassan

 I am grateful that Mark and Lynne do not keep their mentoring skills a secret.
 They bring tremendous wisdom to King Street Center’s Junior Senior Buddy Advisory Committee, dedicating additional time to help strengthen our mentoring program for so many other volunteers.
 Lynne and Mark are incredible advocates for mentoring in the community, both truly understanding the commitment and steadfast approach it takes to develop a long lasting friendship with a youth.

-Gabriella Tufo Strouse, Volunteer Director at the King Street Center
+– Gabriella Tufo Strouse, Director of Community Outreach at the King Street Center